cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P8 calculates dataset-level things like timing/cycle and memory/rank.
     - P9 does multiple line charts across the dimensions not already on an axis
     - P9 "And it would then go and aggregate this across MPI ranks in case you're having an MPI program.
 So the thing that you're getting out in the end is like minimum, maximum, average and total time per region across MPI ranks.
 So, that's your final metric."
+    - P10 "So let's do this first single kernel."
+      - also "I do it for a single kernel.
+Let's see.
+And I guess in terms of the. . . lets see what I do a single variant, and tuning?
+I guess you could make this multiple variants and turnings as well."
   - unclear if on purpose
     - P8 draws a single call tree already collapsed across all profiles (similar to DatasetAPI)
   - retrieving dimensions/detail